qbns/q-ui/README.md

 ## The goal ##

-I have created this project in order to have a starting point for most of the apps I create.
+I have created this project in order to have a starting point for my apps.
 It always requires some time to setup all the boilerplate for supporting some basic features (i18n, branding, specialized build variants for mobile/desktop packages) that are typically not present in any other React starter project.
 I am very fond of UIKit framework